Hensel minimality I: Introduction

-The bulk of this paper consists in proving that Hensel minimality implies geometric properties similar to those obtained from o-minimality, in particular cell decomposition, dimension theory, the ``Jacobian Property'' (which plays a key role to obtain motivic integration, and which can be considered as an analogue of the Monotonicity Theorem from the o-minimal context where $\sgn$ is replaced by $\rv$), and versions of the Jacobian Property of higher order and in higher dimension, stating that definable functions have good approximations by their Taylor polynomials.
+A large part of this paper consist in proving our main geometric results in Hensel minimal structures, which are similar to those in o-minimal structures, in particular cell decomposition, dimension theory, the ``Jacobian Property'' (which plays a key role in constructing motivic integration, and which can be considered as an analogue of the Monotonicity Theorem from the o-minimal context where $\sgn$ is replaced by $\rv$), as well as higher order and higher dimension versions of the Jacobian Property, which state that definable functions have good approximations by their Taylor polynomials.
+Based on those properties, various recent results in the model theory of Henselian valued fields readily generalize to arbitrary Hensel minimal valued fields, like those on Lipschitz continuity \cite{CCLLip} and t-stratifications (which were introduced in \cite{Halup} and studied further in \cite{Gar.cones,Gar.powbd,HalYin}).
+As an extra upshot, Hensel minimality intrinsically has resplendency properties in the spirit of resplendent quantifier elimination, i.e., it is preserved by different kinds of expansions of the structure.
+In particular, it should be considered as a notion of tameness ``relative to the leading term structure $\RV$''.

-Based on those properties, various recent results in the model theory of Henselian valued fields readily generalize to arbitrary Hensel minimal valued fields, like on Lipschitz continuity \cite{CCLLip} and t-stratifications (which were introduced in \cite{Halup} and studied further in \cite{Gar.cones,Gar.powbd,HalYin}).
-Moreover, our Taylor approximation results lay the ground for further generalizations of motivic integration (both, the one from \cite{CLoes, CLexp} and the one from \cite{HK}) and its applications (e.g. in \cite{Bilu-Th,ChaL,CCL,CGH5,CLexp,ForeyDens,HKPoiss,HMartin,Kien:rational,Nicaise-semi,Yin-int,Yimu-t-conv}).
-They also lay the ground for $C^r$ parameterizations and for bounds on the number of rational points as in \cite{CCL-PW,CFL}, analogous to results by Yomdin \cite{YY2} and by Pila--Wilkie \cite{PW}.
-We leave these generalizations to the future.
+As first applications, we show existence of t-stratifications in arbitrary Hensel minimal structures, and we use our results in valued fields to deduce a uniform Taylor approximation result in power-bounded o-minimal real closed fields, which strengthens results from \cite{Halup,HalYin}; here, the connection between valued fields and real closed fields is made using the notion of $T$-convexity from \cite{DL.Tcon1,Dri.Tcon2}.
+Furthermore, our geometric results lay the ground for further generalizations of motivic integration from \cite{CLoes, CLexp,HK} and its use in e.g.~\cite{Bilu-Th,ChaL,CCL,CGH5,CLexp,ForeyDens,HKPoiss,HMartin,Kien:rational,Nicaise-semi,Yin-int,Yimu-t-conv}.
+Concretely, we show how Hensel minimality relates to the axiomatic frameworks under which motivic integration is developed in \cite{CLbounded} and \cite{HK}.
+Our results also lay the ground for $C^r$ parameterizations and for bounds on the number of rational points as in \cite{CCL-PW,CFL}, analogous to results by Yomdin \cite{YY2} and by Pila--Wilkie \cite{PW}.
+Motivic integration under Hensel minimality is under development in \cite{CLMellin}, and a first diophantine application to counting of rational points of bounded height is given in \cite{CHRV}.